Trends in the CEP industry: The impact of e-commerce and digitalisation

 What customers have come to expect

 Both end-consumers and industrial customers have come to expect to receive shipments faster, with more flexibility and at a lower price.
+This is a CEP trend that we’ll likely continue to see.

 On the B2C side, it has become apparent that online consumers don’t care who delivers their goods, as long as they receive them quickly, cheaply and reliably.
 Consumers have been seeking flexible delivery in terms of when and where they get their shopping items.